valerypopoff/starter/README.md

 # starter

 Starter is a CLI wrapper for [nodemon](https://www.npmjs.com/package/nodemon) and [forever](https://www.npmjs.com/package/forever) and needs them to be installed globally.

-When you start an app with Starter, it automatically restarts the app when file changes in the directory are detected and ensures that the app runs continuously (restarts after a crash).
-Starter needs
+When you start an app with Starter:
+* The app automatically restarts when file changes in the directory are detected
+* The app runs continuously and restarts after a crash
+* You can close the terminal/ssh session without terminating the app

+Start: `starter start app.js`, stop: `starter stop app.js`, show logs: `starter logs app.js`

 ## Install